-Please use the following resources to prepare screen printing images, art files, and other t-shirt design specs for apparel printing.
+Learn how to prepare an image for screen printing and other t-shirt design specifications at Threadbird.com.
+Get your art files ready, size your design and use our templates here!
 Feel free to contact us if you still have questions.

 Prepare Your Art

 All files must be at least 300 ppi or Vector Format.
 If your file is not 300 ppi, you cannot just increase the resolution of the file.
 This is called "upsampling" and will result in a blurry image.
 If you are creating your file in Adobe Illustrator or another Vector-based software, just size your image to the size you want it to print.